Chocolate Cheesecake Cupcakes

 For the chocolate whipped cream

-• 1 cup whipping cream, remove 2 tbsp to help melt the chocolate
+• 1 cup whipping cream, remove 2 tablespoon to help melt the chocolate

-• 1 tbsp rounded icing sugar, powdered sugar
+• 1 tablespoon rounded icing sugar, powdered sugar

 Instructions